Human-Prepared Home Value

 What is a Comparative Market Analysis (CMA)?

 A CMA is a detailed analysis of recently sold, currently listed, and recently expired homes that are similar to yours in size, location, condition, and features.
-I prepare each CMA using real-time MLS data, my 35 years of local market knowledge, and my understanding of Santa Cruz County’s micro-markets — from Pleasure Point to Aptos to Scotts Valley.
+I prepare each CMA using MLS data and local context from Santa Cruz County micro-markets.

 Is Walter’s home valuation really free?

-Yes, completely free and with no obligation.
-I provide a human-prepared Comparative Market Analysis at no cost as a service to homeowners in Santa Cruz County.
-I prepare each valuation personally and will be in touch as soon as possible.
+Yes.
+I provide a human-prepared Comparative Market Analysis at no cost for Santa Cruz County homeowners.
+I review each valuation personally and explain the context behind the number.